SendPhoto vs Google Photos: Professional Client Gallery Solutions

 Google Photos is a consumer backup and organization tool.
 It is designed to automatically back up photos from your phone, use AI to organize them by faces and places, create automatic albums and animations, and make it easy to share with friends and family.

-Everything about the product—the interface, the features, the privacy model, the branding—assumes you are sharing personal photos with people in your Google ecosystem.
+Everything about the product, the interface, the features, the privacy model, and the branding, assumes you are sharing personal photos with people in your Google ecosystem.
 It is brilliant at that job.

 What Professional Photographers Actually Need

-Professional client delivery requires privacy control, custom branding, easy bulk downloads, password protection, and a client interface that does not distract from your work.
-You need tools that reinforce your professional brand, not Google's.
+Professional client delivery requires privacy control, collections, easy bulk downloads, download-quality options, password protection, optional expiration rules, and a client interface that does not distract from your work.
+You need tools that reinforce your professional workflow, not Google's.

 The gap between what Google Photos offers and what you need is where SendPhoto fits.
 It is built specifically for the client delivery workflow that wedding photographers, portrait photographers, and event photographers face every single week.